asciamanna/asciamanna.github.io/_drafts/delivery-feedback-and-iteration.md

 * Iterating based on customer feedback
 * Software teams reflecting and continuously improving

-Despite this, several of these key activities I commonly see missing in poor agile implementations.
-These organizations don't regularly deliver working software, don't acquire customer feedback, don't iterate based on that feedback, and don't utilize development practices to support these activities.
+Too often I see several of these key activities missing in poor agile implementations.
+These organizations purporting to be agile don't regularly deliver working software, don't acquire customer feedback, don't iterate based on that feedback, and don't utilize any of the XP development practices to support these activities.

-By contrast, teams who have embraced agile technical practices, continuously improve and consistently iterate on their features based on frequent feedback tend to love the way they work.
+By contrast, teams who have embraced XP team practices, continuously improve, and consistently iterate on their features based on frequent feedback tend to love the way they work.
 It took me leaving the eXtreme Programming (XP) world and joining my first Scrum team to understand the frustration developers have with the state of agile software development [^1].

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">I&#39;m sad to realize that most people only experience scrum in a corrupted form; <br>Most of them believe the corruption is the intended form.</p>&mdash; Tim Ottinger (@tottinge) <a href="https://twitter.com/tottinge/status/913761095860604928?ref_src=twsrc%5Etfw">September 29, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>